hal9000cc/live_trading_indicators/README.md

 Timeout of requests to download quotes, seconds.
 Default: 10.
 #### request_trys
 The number of attempts to download quotes.
 Default: 3.
+#### quotation_database
+Path to the sqlite3 database for storing quotes.
+#### compression_type
+The algorithm for compressing quotes when saving to the database.
+Can be gzip, BZ2, LZ4 and auto:
+- bz2 - good compression, slow
+- gzip - medium compression, medium speed
+- lz4 - low compression, high speed
+- auto - automatic selection
+Default: auto